 - First, stop the OneDrive process with the below command.

 - Next, execute the following command to uninstall OneDrive depending on your system architecture.

 - Reboot Windows.

 When you execute the command in step 4, you will not see any response.
 That is normal.
 Just reboot your system and OneDrive will be no more.
-In the future, you can easily reinstall OneDrive, if you want to.
+If you want to use OneDrive again, you can easily reinstall OneDrive.